Alfuzosin

-Alfuzosin, sold under the brand names Alfosoft and Uroxatral, among others, is a medication of the α1 blocker class.
+Alfuzosin, sold under the brand name Uroxatral among others, is a medication of the α1 blocker class.
 It is used to treat benign prostatic hyperplasia (BPH).

-As an antagonist of the α1 adrenergic receptor, it works by relaxing the muscles in the prostate and bladder neck, making urination easier.
+As an antagonist of the α1-adrenergic receptor, it works by relaxing the muscles in the prostate and bladder neck, making urination easier.

-Alfuzosin was patented in 1978 and approved for medical use in 1988.
-It was approved in the US for benign prostatic hyperplasia in 2003.
-In 2020, it was the 336th-most commonly prescribed medication in the United States, with more than 700thousand prescriptions.
+Clinical information

 Side effects

 The most common side effects are dizziness (due to postural hypotension), upper respiratory tract infection, headache, fatigue, and abdominal disturbances.
 Side effects include stomach pain, heartburn, and congested nose.
-Adverse effects of alfuzosin are similar to that of tamsulosin with the exception of retrograde ejaculation.
+Adverse effects of alfuzosin are similar to that of tamsulosin, but with 70% lower rate of retrograde ejaculation.

+Indications for use

+The drug is indicated for the treatment of symptoms associated with benign prostatic hyperplasia.
+It has no effect on prostate size.

+Contraindications

+Administration is contraindicated in patients with severe hepatic impairment or arterial hypotension (low blood pressure), as well as in those undergoing treatment with other alpha blockers.

+Pharmacological properties

+As an antagonist, alfuzosin selectively binds to postsynaptic Α1-adrenoceptors, leading to relaxation of the smooth muscle in the prostate and urethra.
+This increases uroflowmetry and facilitates micturition.
+The bioavailability is 64%, and the plasma half-life is 4 to 6 hours.
+The maximum plasma concentration is reached after approximately 90 minutes.

 Chemistry

 Alfuzosin contains a stereocenter, so is chiral, with two enantiomeric forms, (R)- and (S)-alfuzosin.
 The drug is used as a racemate, (RS)-alfuzosin, a 1:1 mixture of the (R)- and (S)- forms.

 It is provided as the hydrochloride salt.